LoginRadius/engineering-portal/content/blog/16-javascript-hacks-for-optimization/index.md

 ---

 JavaScript or JS helps implement complex things on web pages.
-Many of the developers know the importance of an minified Javascript file but few are aware of an Optimized Javascript code.
+Many of the developers know the importance of a minified Javascript file but few are aware of an Optimized Javascript code.

 An optimized code is a combination of smartly programmed logics and small hacks to optimize performance, speed and save time.

 Here are sweet 16 **JS hacks and tips** for developers for optimizing Javascript to improve JS performance and improve execution time without affecting server resources.

 ### **1. Use Array Filter**

-It is a small hack to filter out bucket of elements from the array pool.
+It is a small hack to filter out a bucket of elements from the array pool.
 This method creates an array filled with all array elements that pass a test (provided as a function).
-According to requirement create a callback function for non-required elements.
+According to the requirement create a callback function for non-required elements.

-In below example the bucket elements are _null_ and are ready to get filtered out.
+In the below example, the bucket elements are _null_ and are ready to get filtered out.

 Example:
 ```js